DNAstack/wdl-mothur/examples/parkinsons-disease/README.md

 ### `silva_ref_fasta`, `silva_ref_tax`

-The SILVA ref fasta and tax files were retrieved as described in the [SILVA reference datasets](../../README.md#silva-reference-datasets) section.
+The SILVA ref fasta and tax files were retrieved as described in the [required inputs](../../README.md#required-inputs) section

 ### `oligos`